 Joy—the love of neighbor and the spirit of our community shining through word and deed.

-The houses compete throughout the year, as the accomplishments of their individual members earn points toward the annual awarding of the House Cup.
+The houses compete throughout the year, as the accomplishments of their individual members earn points toward the annual awarding of the House Shield.

 THE HOUSE OF SAINT HELEN

-In Hoc Signo Vincet.
-Under This Sign, I Conquer.
+In Hoc Signo Vinces.
+In This Sign, Thou Shalt Conquer.

 Saint Helen, Equal to the Apostles, was the mother of Saint Constantine and faithfully served the Lord long before her son’s conversion to Christianity.
 After her son became Emperor, Helen went on a pilgrimage from Constantinople to Jerusalem and was shocked to find pagan temples had sprung up on many sites that were important in Christ’s life and ministry.
 Her tireless work resulted in over 80 churches founded in the Holy Land, and the eradication of many pagan temples.
 She also sought and discovered the Holy Cross, which had been buried in a tomb and forgotten.
 After leaving a fragment in the Holy Land, she sent the Holy Cross to join her son in Constantinople as a further sign of Christ’s blessing on his rule.